 The latter also holds in the dye well and is resistant to fading.
 Most synthetic fabrics are treated with chemical solutions to help them last-longer before the dye fades due to physical pressure and chemical changes.

 Natural fibers are derived from geological, animal, and plant processes.
-The natural fibers are matted into sheets which are used to make fabric.
+The natural fibers are matted into sheets that are used to make fabric.

 Many natural fiber fabrics change color thanks to the aging process.
 When exposed to sunlight, the fabrics (both light and dark) start yellowing.